Visit St. Augustine

 Parking in St. Augustine

 Founded in 1565, the City of St. Augustine town plan was originally laid out in the late sixteenth century for foot traffic, walking, for horses, and horse-drawn carriage.
-That's the reason the streets are so narrow, many of which are one-way, and many streets have overhanging balconies.
-Due to these narrow streets, parking in downtown and the surround neighborhoods has always been at a premium.
+That's why the streets are so narrow, many of which are one-way, and many streets have overhanging balconies.
+Due to these historic roads, parking in downtown and the surround neighborhoods has always been at a premium.

 For more information on parking in downtown St. Augustine, please visit http://www.citystaug.com/government/financial_services/parking/index.php.